- This topic has 4 replies, 1 voice, and was last updated 2 months ago by Scabbrox.

-Initially all raiders start off as Blood Guards, with raiders being promoted to the Champion rank when they have demonstrated regular attendance over two or more review periods together with adherence to the rules outlined below.
+Initially all raiders start off as Blood Guards, with raiders being promoted to the Champion rank when they have demonstrated 85%+ regular attendance over 30, 60 and 90 days together with adherence to the rules outlined below.

 The below list may appear to be quite long, but it basically boils down to one general premise – I will not be intractable, slack or coast and expect to be considered equal to those that don’t.

 Raid Team Rules

 All Raid Team Roster Members agree to the following:

 1. Sign up as early as possible to aid with raid team selection.
 If you have not signed 24 hours before raid time you will be placed on standby and take your chances with the others that are online at raid time for any last minute changes.

 2. Be online at least 15 minutes before raid time and stay for the full raid without interruption or unscheduled AFKs or absences.
 If you know you may have to leave early you will sign as tentative and inform the RL by game or discord PM or by posting a message on the AFK and Absence channel in Discord, who will decide whether to include you in the run or not based on the alternatives available.